 Master of Arts (M.A.)
 Geography

-The M.A. in Geography is a thirty-hour degree that combines broad training in the field with a specialty.
+The M.A. in Geography is a thirty-hour degree that combines broad training in the field with an area of focus.
 It also includes a thesis.
 The M.S. in Geography expands the student's knowledge of how earth systems work and how humans interact with its components.
-The Geography Ph.D. program offers student concentrations in the following areas: cultural-regional geography of Africa, East Asia, Latin America, Russia/Eurasia, and the United States; geographic information science (including cartography and remote sensing); and physical/environmental geography.
+The Geography Ph.D. program allows student's to focus in the following areas: cultural-regional geography of Africa, East Asia, Latin America, Russia/Eurasia, and the United States; geographic information science (including cartography and remote sensing); and physical/environmental geography.

 Philosophy